Skip to content

 Control the visual appearance of your dashboard globally or per-chart.

-For the implementation-backed inventory of single-chart properties, see the Single-Chart Property Catalog.
+For the implementation-backed inventory of single-chart properties, see the YAML Schema Reference.
 This page explains how that chart property surface relates to reusable themes and style presets.

 For the current design-direction note behind Dataface's neutral frame colors, including why the product is exploring near-black ink and an off-white app canvas, see Tonal Foundations.

-For the DFT-specific chart palette direction, including the new default categorical and hero palettes with visible swatch previews, see DFT Color Palettes.
+For the DFT-specific chart palette direction, including the full catalog of shipped palettes with visible swatch previews, see Palettes.

 Themes

 Dataface includes 18+ built-in themes that apply consistent styling across your entire dashboard.
-Built-ins live in dataface/core/defaults/chart_themes/, one file per theme, while your project-specific additions still go in dataface.yml under themes:.
+Built-ins live in dataface/src/dataface/core/defaults/themes/, one file per theme.
+Project-specific themes are face files under faces/ in your project (see Custom Themes).

 Internally, Dataface separates: